15 High Paying Online Jobs From Home To Build Real Wealth

 If you have experience in pretty much any field especially economics, business, marketing, and the likes, you have a good chance of being hired as a consultant for a company.

 Businesses frequently hire people to give them a professional consultation on a subject with business consultations obviously being the most common.

 As freelancing has become more and more common, consultancy has quickly become an online job opportunity.

-Average salary for a consultant in the United States is $26 an hour.
+The average salary for a consultant in the United States is $26 an hour.